The Batman Effect

 Interestingly researchers found that the children who pretended to be Batman were more flexible in their approach; they spent more time trying to open the box, they tried more keys, and they were calmer.
 These results intrigued me and set me thinking about how I could combine this research with my NLP and coaching skills to help children & young people to navigate challenges within the world around them.

 I began to adapt NLP tools specifically to use with children & young people incorporating the batman effect into my sessions, which produced fantastic results.
-These tools have now helped and continue to help thousands of our young clients both in 1-2-1 coaching sessions and group workshops with transformational results.
+These tools have now helped and continue to help thousands of our young clients both in our kids 1-2-1 coaching sessions and group workshops in schools with transformational results.
 They are now part of a tool kit at Happy Confident Kids that we teach coaches all over the world to support children and young people.

 “In less than twelve months I’ve made lots of changes in my life to put me on an amazing new path.
 Our workshops help children and young people to explore and challenge who they are, what they feel, how they communicate with the world around them, and to listen to their minds and bodies.
 These new life skills have had a huge impact on me and my family, and I’m so inspired to offer them to young people, and create amazing new opportunities for them!“

-Happy Confident Kids Coach | In the Wild Leader – Luke
+Happy Confident Kids Coach | In the Wild Leader Luke Pimm

 Helping children and young people to gain new perspectives on situations can be incredibly powerful.
 Sometimes they can’t see how to navigate situations, the tools we have developed allow them to do so, teaching them skills for life.